turbot/steampipe-plugin-digitalocean/docs/index.md

 ### Configuration

-Installing the latest digitalocean plugin will create a config file (`~/.steampipe/config/digitalocean.spc`) with a single connection named `digitalocean`:
+Installing the latest DigitalOcean plugin will create a config file (`~/.steampipe/config/digitalocean.spc`) with a single connection named `digitalocean`:

 ```hcl
 connection "digitalocean" {